Diamondbacks vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .294 with two doubles, a home run, three walks and two RBI.
+- Tucker has picked up at least one hit in five straight games.
+During his last five outings he is hitting .333 with two doubles, a home run, three walks and two RBI.

 Tucker Recent Games